 There will be a maximum of 25 data rows per html page.
 If you want to see more than the first 25 rows, submit the following URLs to move to the next or previous 25 rows:

-//online.caiso.com/viewSubmittedDataDetails.jsp?dir=NEXT
+//omar-o.caiso.com/viewSubmittedDataDetails.jsp?dir=NEXT

-//online.caiso.com/viewSubmittedDataDetails.jsp?dir=PREV
+//omar-o.caiso.com/viewSubmittedDataDetails.jsp?dir=PREV

 3.3 Access Details for Status Errors

-If the status indicates that the has errors (VE), validation errors available through the application.
-Any other status will not detailed errors.
+If the status indicates that the has validation erroion Error), dethe validatirro through the applicat.
+Any other status will not include detailed errors.

 To obtain a detailed breakdown of the errors and the number of occurrences of each error, request the following URL:

-https://nline.caiso.com/viewFileErrors.jsp?dir=START&userAction=ERROR&fid=<FILE_ID>
+https://onlin.caiso.com/viewFileErrors.jsp?dir=START&userAction=ERROR&fid=<FILE_ID>

 where <FILE_ID> is replaced with the file id of the file for which you would like to see errors.